Inductor

-An inductor, also called a coil, choke, or reactor, is a passive two-terminal electrical component that stores energy in a magnetic field when electric current flows through it.
+An inductor, also called a coil, choke, or reactor, is a passive two-terminal electrical component that stores energy in a magnetic field when an electric current flows through it.
 An inductor typically consists of an insulated wire wound into a coil.

-When the current flowing through the coil changes, the time-varying magnetic field induces an electromotive force (emf) (voltage) in the conductor, described by Faraday's law of induction.
+When the current flowing through the coil changes, the time-varying magnetic field induces an electromotive force (emf), or voltage, in the conductor, described by Faraday's law of induction.
 According to Lenz's law, the induced voltage has a polarity (direction) which opposes the change in current that created it.
 As a result, inductors oppose any changes in current through them.